Super Parka

-Ramón Ibarra Banda (born May 24, 1956) is a Mexican luchador, or professional wrestler, working under the ring name Super Parka.
+Ramón Ibarra Banda (born May 24, 1956) is a Mexican professional wrestler, working under the ring name Super Parka.
 Ibarra previously worked as Volador from 1990 until 1997 and as Super Parka ever since.
-Ibarra is the father of Luchador Volador Jr., the grandfather of Flyer and the uncle of L.A.
+Ibarra is the father of professional wrestler Volador Jr., the grandfather of Flyer and the uncle of L.A.
 Park (the original La Parka), who was the inspiration for the "Super Parka" character.
 Throughout his career he has worked for most of the major Mexican wrestling promotions including Consejo Mundial de Lucha Libre (CMLL), Lucha Libre AAA Worldwide (AAA), International Wrestling Revolution Group (IWRG) and the World Wrestling Association (WWA) but works primarily on the Mexican and US independent circuit.
 While he has been unmasked in Mexico, Ibarra still wears the "Super Parka" mask when wrestling in the United States.

 Professional wrestling career

 Remo Banda (1976–1990)

 Ibarra made his professional wrestling debut in 1976 under the ring name "Remo Banda", wrestling without a mask.
-Early in his career he also worked as the enmascarado "Rayo Norteno" ("Northern Lightning") but lost the mask in a Lucha de Apuesta, or bet match against El Pantera (not the current Pantera) on July 18, 1976.
+Early in his career he also worked as the enmascarado "Rayo Norteño" ("Northern Lightning") but lost the mask in a Lucha de Apuesta, or bet match against El Pantera (not the current Pantera) on July 18, 1976.
 From then on he wrestled as Remo Banda.